-The tourism industry employed 536,600 persons in 2003-04.
-The number of tourism employed persons grew 5.5% between 1997-98 and 2003-04, slower than the growth in total employed persons (11.1%) over that period.
-Consequently, the tourism share of total employed persons fell from 5.9% in 1997-98 to 5.6% in 2003-04.
+The tourism industry employed 550,100 persons in 2004-05.
+The number of tourism employed persons grew 8.1% between 1997-98 and 2004-05, slower than the growth rate in total employed persons (13.6%) over that period.
+Consequently, the tourism share of total employed persons has fallen from 5.9% in 1997-98 to 5.6% in 2004-05.

 The tourism share of total employment is higher than the tourism share of industry gross value added.
-This is because tourism tends to be generally more labour intensive than other forms of economic activity.
+This is because tourism tends to be more labour intensive than other forms of economic activity.

-The Retail trade industry generated the most tourism employment (26% of total tourism employment).
-The Retail trade, Accommodation, and the Cafes and restaurants industries account for more that half of the employment generated by tourism.
+The Retail trade industry generated the most tourism employment (26%).
+The Retail trade, Accommodation, and Cafes and restaurants industries account for more that half of the employment generated by tourism.